 “Abhaya Mudra” Buddha Statue Meaning

-Although some statues show the Abhaya mudra with the left hand, Gautama Buddha statues (historical Buddha) always depict the mudra with the flat right hand.
-As a result, the Buddha displays his right palm flat in front of the chest and it faces forward away from the body.
-Additionally, his left hand is always in Dhyana “meditation” mudra usually with the alms bowl of a Buddhist monk resting in the palm.
+Gautama Buddha statues (historical Buddha) always depict the Abhaya “Protection” mudra with the flat right hand.
+To further clarify, the Buddha displays the Abhaya “Protection” mudra with a the palm of his right hand flat in front of the chest facing forward away from the body.

 Protection Buddha Statue